looran/ucilark/README.md

 Based on python [lark](https://github.com/lark-parser/lark/) parsing toolkit.

+> [!NOTE]
+> This parser does not cover the full UCI specification
+>
-Lark-flavoured EBNF grammar definition for UCI : [uci.lark](ucilark/uci.lark).
+> See the Lark-flavoured EBNF grammar definition of supported messages : [uci.lark](ucilark/uci.lark)

 ## Installation